Welcome!

 Redistricting is a political issue that causes many disputes between the two political parties.
 This handout is an extract of the article that is used in class that covers Redistricting, Where are the Lines Drawn?
 In addition, the next link opens to a short document that was created by Nassau County and within this page is the link to their website that shows the current and proposed redistricting of Nassau County, New York.

-Useful links for this course
+Other useful links for this course:-

 Whitehouse.gov where you can see live events if posted and much more about the President and the Vice-President